rgrannell1/kea/README.md

 60.8
 ```

-Arrow-functions are terser than normal function expressions.
+Kiwi's arrow-functions are terser than function expressions.

 ```splus
 # -- generate the pairs [[a, A], [b, B], ...]